 Bougainville: We advise you to exercise a high degree of caution in Bougainville, with particular vigilance when travelling beyond Buka Island and Central Bougainville into Southern Bougainville.
 You should monitor local media reporting about the security situation prior to travelling.

 The mountainous area in central Bougainville around the old Panguna mine is a 'No Go Zone'.
 We strongly advise you not to enter the 'No Go Zone'.
 Foreigners who have entered the 'No Go Zone' without authorisation from the PNG Government have been questioned by PNG authorities.

 Given the difficult terrain, extreme weather conditions and the condition of some remote airfields in PNG, flying in PNG carries greater safety risks than flying in Australia.
-Since 2000 over 20 aircraft accidents have occurred in Papua New Guinea.
+Since 2000 over 20 aircraft accidents have occurred in PNG.
 Fatal incidents include:

 - On 6 July 2012, a helicopter crashed into a remote mountainous area of the Gulf Province, killing two Australians and one New Zealander.